 What’s a good open rate?

 That very much depends on what you send.
 Marketing emails tend to score about 20-25% unique open rate.
 On the other hand, password reset emails hit nearly 100% because everyone wants to complete a process they just started seconds before.
 Product updates, confirmation emails, or onboarding sequences are somewhere in-between.

 Several notes about unique open rate tracking:

-- As the name would suggest, unique opens are counted.
-If a message is opened multiple times, it will count only once.
+- As the name suggests, only unique opens are counted.
+If a message is opened multiple times, it will count once.

 - If any link is clicked in a message, we automatically count it as opened as well, even if no open event was recorded earlier (because, for example, tracking was blocked).

 - The percentage of opens is counted against all emails delivered, not all that were sent.
 For example, if 30 emails were sent, and of these, 20 of were delivered and 12 were opened, then the unique open rate is 60% (12/20).

 Each event in Mailtrap - for example, open or delivery - has a timestamp that you can look up in the Email Logs.
 When calculating a unique open rate, Mailtrap takes into consideration all emails that had an open event in a chosen period of time.

 Some emails are opened weeks or months after they were delivered.
 Selecting too short of a period can result in discrepancies or even rates higher than 100%.